 Joyful Connections is a social drop-in club for residents with memory loss and their care partners.
-The program engages residents four times per week in a structured two-hour agenda that many say has changed their lives.
+The program engages residents five times per week in a structured two-hour agenda that many say has changed their lives.

 The program is strategically scheduled in the late afternoon, to help participants overcome the symptoms of a condition known as “sundowning.”
 For reasons not fully understood, people with dementia tend to become more confused and agitated as the sun begins to fade.
 Joyful Connections offers supportive, friendly engagement during this challenging time of day.

 What makes this program so successful is our focus on imagination and creativity.
 Despite the progression of memory loss, people with dementia tend to retain a deep reservoir of imagination, and we tap into that with programs centered around art, music, and movement.

 I used to watch a lot of TV programs and it made me feel more sad and my doctor told me that I need to watch TV less and talk to people more.
 This program gives me the opportunity to talk with people and do something really fun.
 Every time I come, I always feel happy.